hcilabasu/UbicosAppServer/textbook/readme.txt

 additional reference:
 http://www.codepool.biz/django-upload-file.html

-1. use a form tag to upload an image from the digital textbook
+1. use a form tag to upload an image from the digital textbook html
 2. use an ajax request when the submit button is clicked
 3. in the server, create a model that will store the image
 3. in the server, create a view that will capture the requested image, upload the